 Once in a while, I'd take it out, plug it in, and check to be sure it still worked.
 It gave me many years of enjoyment, playing old recordings that my father had made.

 These units are obsolete now.
 However, I see some people selling them on eBay from time to time.
 But most are non-functional.
 I'm lucky mine still works, although it recently developed an AC hum, which is probably due to a dried out capacitor.

 How Audio Recording Technology Changed in 60 Years

 Since the days of wire recorders, magnetic tape had gone through several transitions: Reel-to-reel, 8-track tape, cassettes.
 I still remember when Philips created the cassette tape in 1963.

 Things sure have come a long way.
-As we all know, even magnetic tape saw it's days when technology changed to digital recording.
+As we all know, even magnetic tape saw its days when technology changed to digital recording.
 Young kids would only know about iPods or MP3 players.

 Imagine how far we've come.
 I still remember 45 rpm records and LP vinyl records.
 Before we know it, we'll have a multicellular neural recorder.
 Or maybe a microfluidic recording device.

-Nostalgia of Having Saved Old Family Recordings
+Nostalgia with Old Family Recordings

-The old wire reels tended to break with repeated use.
+The old wire spools tended to break with repeated use.
 They can't be spliced back together as we can do with recording tape.
 So to have a permanently preserved copy of all those recordings, I converted them to digital files.
 I saved them on my computer with a backup copy on a USB memory stick.

 There was no perfect way to connect the Webstar Wire Recorder to a USB port, so I used a Zoom H2n Mic/Recorder (available on Amazon) to create MP3 files.
 The Zoom H2n is a microphone that records WAV for MP3 formats onto a flash memory chip.